variadico/noti/README.md

 ## Examples

 Just put `noti` at the beginning or end of your regular commands.
-For more details, checkout the [docs].
+For more details, check the [docs].

 Display a notification when `tar` finishes compressing files.